 There are different strategies for different seasons, but all in all, it's in your favor not to post one new blog every business day of the week, or even two to three new blogs each week, like what is suggested by nearly every person, everywhere.

 But what if you're not?
-You can chill - because there are mega tangible benefits to posting less.
+You can chill - because there are mega tangible benefits to posting less frequently on your blog.

 Rather than hustling and bustling out content, pay attention to what really counts:

 Ultimately, Google decides on how important what you have to say is - and if you are posting longer, more meaningful things, less frequently - this matters to Google.

 It really does.

 By focusing on growing your platform one platform at a time, posting a couple times a week on social media, and posting longer, more in-depth blogs rather than shorter, more frequent blogs, you can do more with less - and get some of your me-time back.

 After you've read all of this, remember - these are just more guidelines to follow and at the end of the day, you have to just be you.
 That's what people really want anyway.
 People want to connect with the you who is being your most authentic self, not the you who is obsessing over posting schedules and keeping up with Joneses or the you who is all - omg, I have so much to do.

 And as Hobby To Hot blog's once stated, your sweet spot lies in contributing all of who you are – it has no relativity to who surrounds you - so pay no attention to everyone else's schedules or rules.

 In intuitive, creative work, there are waxes and wanes, there are ups and downs, and there are on days and off days.